 |•||Play/stop - starts and stops playback.|

 HitFilm will attempt to play your timeline at its correct framerate.
 In the event of rendering times being too long, frames will be skipped to maintain the correct duration.
 Frame skipping will not occur when you export.
+See also Preview rendering when working on Composite shots.

 Viewer playhead & duration bar